epointal/lf-hiker/readme.md

 **Lf Hiker** included an helper for edit map and add markers.
 You can choose
 #### for the map:
- * the tiles layer ( among OSM, OSM_FR , stamen watercolor, arcgis world topo, mapquest *with api key*)
+ * the tiles layer ( among OSM, OSM_FR , stamen watercolor, arcgis world topo)
  * fullscreen button or not
  * map's view  or let **lf Hiker** find automatically the best view
  * reset button  or not